Keynote Address at Real Estate Symposium

 Architecture and Our Sustainable Future

 IEE Executive Director Edward Church was a panelist at the 9th annual Architecture and the City Festival, the nation’s largest architectural festival.
-This year’s theme is “Architecture of Consequence,” which hopes to demonstrate how progressive design and creative problem solving can address society’s current challenges and lead to a more sustainable future.
+The theme for 2011 is “Architecture of Consequence,” which hopes to demonstrate how progressive design and creative problem solving can address society’s current challenges and lead to a more sustainable future.

-Dr. Church spoke on a panel about “Communities of the Future.”
-Seventy people attended the panel, which examined how increased demands for water, food, energy and recreational space are shaping contemporary architecture.
+Dr. Church spoke on a panel about “Communities of the Future,” which examined how increased demands for water, food, energy and recreational space are shaping contemporary architecture.

 Read More